crawl/crawl/crawl-ref/README.txt

 * The PCRE library for regular expressions, see docs/pcre_license.txt.
 * The Mersenne Twister for random number generation, docs/mt19937.txt.
 * The SQLite library as database engine; it is properly public domain.
-* The ReST light markup language for the documentation.

 5. How you can help